tonY1883/simple-play/readme.md

 ./music-index.py <directory of music files>
 ```

 The script will search for and index every supported audio file in the given directory.
 Audio track information is based on the appropreiate tags if available.

-This generates a `index.json` file in the directory, which will be used by the front end to load the
-audio files.
+All generated data are saved to the `.simple-play-data` directory.

 4. Navigate to the site with your browser.
 You should be able to play you tracks now.